Yord/shargs/README.md

 ```

 `parser` takes a `stages` object with up to five keys.
+Stages are functions that change the parser tree and report errors.
 Each key is the name of a shargs parsing stage:

 1.  [`argv`](#argv-checks) functions modify arrays of command-line arguments.